danReynolds/Personal-Site/_posts/2020-11-28-Redux-To-Apollo-Accessing-Data.md

 When the new manager is written into the `employees` field, the dependency graph for the field is dirtied and now when `broadcastWatches` is called, the cache will re-calculate the diff for the employees field and deliver it to `QueryData`. `QueryData` will do a deep equality check on the diff and see that there is a new employee, telling the component to update.

-Reflecting on the breakdown of the Apollo caching mechanisms and these examples, we can see that Apollo offers powerful built-in performance optimizations that eliminate the need for any client-side memoization akin to what we had to do with Redux selectors.
+Reflecting on the breakdown of the Apollo caching mechanisms and these examples, we can see that Apollo offers powerful built-in performance optimizations that eliminate the need for the sort of client-side memoization akin to what we had to do with Redux selectors.

 ## [Testing Field Policies](#testing-field-policies)